schulle4u/yellow-extensions-schulle4u/private/README.md

 <p align="center"><img src="private-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/private.zip) and copy ZIP file into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make a private page

 Set `Status: private` and `Password` in the [page settings](https://github.com/annaesvensson/yellow-core#user-content-settings-page) at the top of a page.
 The page will no longer be visible and you need to enter the password to access the content.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your [computer](https://github.com/annaesvensson/yellow-core).